GDPR

 This fair processing notice provides information about the personal data we process, why we process it and how we process it.

+Why do we process your personal data?
 We process your personal data in order to provide you with the services you have requested, to fulfil the contract we have entered into with you and/or to receive services or goods from you.
-We may also process your personal data to respond to any queries or comments you submit to us and to correspond with you on a day to day basis.
+We may also process your personal data to respond to any queries or comments you submit to us and to correspond with you on a day-to-day basis.

 We may need personal data from you to be able to provide services to you, to meet our legal obligations, to enter into a contract with you and/or to provide you with all the information you need.
 If we do not receive the personal data from you, we may be unable to fulfil our obligations to you.